-Fox Wire Farm Alpacas is excited to announce that we are launching a series of fun-filled and informative classes, workshops, and activities for kids, teenagers, and adults!
-We are currently in the planning phase, and as classes are developed and scheduled, they will be posted here on our website and on our Facebook and Instagram pages, so please check back frequently.
+Fox Wire Farm Alpacas offers a variety of fun-filled and informative classes, workshops, and activities for kids, teenagers, and adults!
+We will be posting classes and taking registrations as they are developed and scheduled throughout the year.
+They will be posted here and announced on our Facebook and Instagram pages, so please check back frequently.

 - Cardboard Loom Weaving: Make a small purse, cell phone case, or spirit bag using alpaca yarn from our farm using a cardboard loom you construct.

 - Basket Weaving with Alpaca Rovings: Take virgin alpaca rovings and create rug quality yarn, that will be used to create a coiled basket.
 Premade dyed alpaca rug yarn is available to add some color to the natural color yarn you will make.

 - Navaho Stick Weaving: Take a short hike through our woods and select the sticks you will use to create a Navaho stick loom, on which you will weave a small wall hanging that incorporates found objects, beads, and alpaca rovings and yarn.

 - Spinning with a Turkish Drop Spindle: This is a two-part course.
 The first class focuses on learning to spin a single ply of yarn from our alpaca fiber, using one or more colors of rovings.
 The second class then teaches you how to create multi-ply yarn which can then be used for knitting, crocheting, or weaving projects.

 - Knitting Fox Wire Footies: This is a beginning knitting class to learn how to knit a basic footie pattern using our incredibly soft alpaca yarn.
 To reinforce the toe and heel of your footies so they last, you will learn to knit in horsehair gathered from the tails of our horses.